B10715018/eCloudDay1/README.md

 7. Please create a folder name 'data' at the eCloudDay1 repositories it is where we could store all metadata in form of JSON

+## Publish `clouday1_extract_aws_metadata` into python package

+1. To Publish python package file make sure you have `twine` in your virtual environment: execute `pip3 install setuptools twine`
+2. Create a distribution folder for our python package by executing `python3 setup.py sdist`
+3. Upload your package folder into PyPi repository by executing : `twine upload --repository-url https://upload.pypi.org/legacy dist/* `
+4. You will be asked to insert your username and password for PyPi account to upload the package to PyPi repositories
+5. Then you can view our package here: `https://pypi.org/project/clouday1-extract-aws-metadata/0.0.1/`

+Reference Video can be found here : `https://www.youtube.com/watch?v=zhpI6Yhz9_4`

 ## New Version (OOP Version)

-1. Make sure that you activate the virtual environment by executing this command `source venv/bin/activate`

-2. To begin with execute this command in your working directory `python setup.py install`.
-This will make all the files in `utils` folder becoming a global package inside the virtual environment

-3. Now execute the `collect.py` file inside the `command` folder by running `python ./command/collect.py` to retrieve all the data

-4. The design of class diagram can be find in `docs` folder in `classdiagram.png`
+1. The design of class diagram can be find in `docs` folder in `classdiagram.png`

-## Instruction to run script file:
+## Instruction to run `collect.py` file:

 1. make sure you have the 'job.sh' file in your directory